Trafficking Risk in Sub-Saharan African Supply Chains

 Discrimination

-Djiboutian law prohibits employment discrimination based on gender, age, race, color, social background, nationality or national ancestry, participation or nonparticipation in a trade union, or political and religious opinion.
+Djiboutian law prohibits employment discrimination based on “language, origin, race, sex or religion”.[24]
+Despite this, abuses remain widespread.
 The law does not prohibit discrimination due to disability, sexual orientation, gender identity, HIV-positive status, or having other communicable diseases.
-The Ministry of Labor reportedly did not enforce these laws adequately, and abuses remain widespread.
+Furthermore, the U.S. Department of State has stated that the Labor Inspectorate did not adequately carry out inspections for discrimination.
 There is also no law mandating equal pay for equal work.
-Migrant workers are legally entitled to the same protections as citizens under the law, but are reportedly denied them in practice.[13]
+Migrant workers are legally entitled to the same protections as citizens under the law but are reportedly denied them in practice.[25]

 Forced Labor